Genymobile/scrcpy/doc/video.md

 scrcpy --capture-orientation=@flip270  # locked to hflip + 270° clockwise
 ```

+The capture orientation transform is applied after `--crop`, but before
+`--angle`.

-To orient the video (on the rendering side):
+To orient the video (on the client side):

 ```bash
 scrcpy --orientation=0